Azure/iot-identity-service/docs/dev/e2e-tests.md

     --scope "/subscriptions/$AZURE_SUBSCRIPTION_ID/resourceGroups/$AZURE_RESOURCE_GROUP_NAME"
 ```

+Next, the identity of this SP and the name of this resource group must be set in GitHub secrets on the repo:

+- `AZURE_TENANT_ID`: The `tenant` property from the `az ad sp create-for-rbac` output.
+- `AZURE_USERNAME`: The `AZURE_SP_NAME` variable in the script.
+- `AZURE_PASSWORD`: The `password` property from the `az ad sp create-for-rbac` output.
+- `AZURE_RESOURCE_GROUP_NAME`: The `AZURE_RESOURCE_GROUP_NAME` variable in the script.
+- `AZURE_LOCATION`: The `AZURE_LOCATION` variable in the script.
+Note that this can be changed afterwards to start putting the resources in a different location instead of the resource group's location.
+(The location of a resource group is just a default for new resources.)

+At this point, the workflows can be used in the repository.

+Note that the `e2e-tests-scheduled.yaml` workflow only runs in the main `Azure/iot-identity-service` repo.
+It will not run in forks. `e2e-tests-manual.yaml` does not have this restriction and is expected to be how you would run the tests in your fork to validate your work branches, etc.

+### Running the script locally

+This requires you to have your own Azure subscription.
+Follow the same steps as the section above to create a resource group and service principal, except for creating GitHub secrets.

 If you've never created an IoT Hub under your subscription, you'll need to register the `Microsoft.Devices` Resource Provider.
 (Make sure to do this while logged in as yourself, not when logged in as the SP, because the SP won't have permissions to do this.)

 ```sh